jerseycheese/BootHillGM/Docs/UserStories.md

   - Ensure the game's atmosphere consistently reflects these Western themes **Status:** Not yet implemented.

+- [ ] As a player, I want to see a loading indicator when content is being generated or fetched, so that I understand the system is working and not frozen.
+  **Test Plan:**
+  - Verify that a loading indicator appears when generating a random character
+  - Check that the loading indicator is visible when transitioning between steps
+  - Ensure the loading indicator disappears once content is loaded **Status:** Not yet implemented.

+- [ ] As a player, I want to start with 4-5 genre-appropriate, inexpensive (non-combat) items, so that I have a realistic and thematic starting inventory.
+  **Test Plan:**
+  - Verify that each new character starts with 4-5 items
+  - Check that the items are appropriate for the Western genre
+  - Ensure the items are non-combat and relatively inexpensive
+  - Confirm that the items are displayed correctly in the character's inventory **Status:** Not yet implemented.

 ## Post-MVP Features

 ### Advanced Character Creation